juxt/site/docs/src/pages/learn/graphql.md

 }
 ```

-as no directive is provided Site defaults to returning all documents that contain `:juxt.site/type "Person"`
+As no directive is provided Site defaults to returning all documents that contain `:juxt.site/type "Person"`

 ```shell
 site put-graphql -f schema.graphql -p /movies/graphql
 ```

-now you can explore with [Graphiql](https://graphiql-online.com), using the endpoint <http://localhost:5509/movies/graphql>
+Now you can explore with [Graphiql](https://graphiql-online.com), using the endpoint <http://localhost:5509/movies/graphql>

-Query all people and check the name works
+Query all people and check the name works.

 Let's add some schema for Movies: